Do you dream of sitting in your back yard with a pair of binoculars, watching different bird species visit throughout the day?

 There’s no denying that squirrels are pretty adorable creatures.
 Yet, they become decidedly less so when they insist on invading your perfectly good bird feeder!

 While there are some feeders designed to accommodate these innocent thieves, you can also find models that include features to keep them at bay.
-One is our Squirrel Buster Mini, which is highlighted as the most affordable squirrel buster feeder ever offered!
+One is our Squirrel Buster Standard, which is highlighted as the most affordable squirrel buster feeder ever offered!

 With a dual clinging and perching surface that songbirds love, this feeder is adored by birdwatchers all over.
 The weight-sensitive shroud descends and closes off the feeding ports when squirrels put their full body weight on the outside of the feeder.
 Its negative grip tube helps keep adult gray and red squirrels from gaining access to the seed.
 With this design, they’re unable to hang by their hind legs to feed.